npillmayer/tyse/engine/dom/cssom/README.md

 We strive to separate content from presentation.
 In typesetting, this is probably an impossible claim, but we'll try anyway.
 Presentation is governed with CSS (Cascading Style Sheets).
-CSS uses a box model more complex than TeX's, which is well described here:
+CSS uses a box model more complex than that of the TeX typesetting system and is well described here:

    https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model

 If you think about it: a typesetter using the HTML/CSS box model is effectively a browser with output type PDF.
 We therefore employ styling of HTML nodes like a web browser does.
 A good explanation of styling may be found in

    https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/